Rhian Brewster

-Rhian Joel Brewster (born 1 April 2000) is an English professional footballer who plays as a striker for club Derby County.
+Rhian Joel Brewster (born 1 April 2000) is an English professional footballer who plays as an attacking midfielder for club Derby County.
 In 2017, he was part of the England squad which won the 2017 FIFA U-17 World Cup in India and was awarded the Golden Boot award for ending as the competition's leading goalscorer.

 Club career

 Early career

 Brewster was born in Chadwell Heath, Greater London, to a Barbadian father and Turkish Cypriot mother.
 Brewster attended school at Chadwell Primary School before joining the Chadwell Heath and Shield Academy YFC.
 At the age of seven, he was scouted by representatives from Chelsea, Arsenal, West Ham United and Charlton Athletic.
 He ultimately joined Chelsea where he developed his game under coach Michael Beale in the club's academy until the age of 14, whereafter he left to join Premier League rivals Liverpool.

 Liverpool

 In 2015, Liverpool signed Brewster from Chelsea following a recommendation by Beale who had taken up a position with the club.
 Brewster's decision to make the move was motivated in part by his father's influence who believed that he had a better chance of breaking through to the first team through Liverpool's academy than Chelsea's.
 He initially joined the club's U18 team before being promoted to the U23 squad, where he scored on his debut against Ipswich Town.
 During his time with the club's academy, Brewster was placed on a special training regime which included one-on-one sessions with former Liverpool and Real Madrid winger, Steve McManaman.

 Brewster was then called up by manager Jürgen Klopp to the first-team for club friendlies in October and November 2016 during which he scored a hat-trick against Accrington Stanley.
 Later that season, he was named on the bench for Liverpool's Premier League game against Crystal Palace on 23 April 2017, but remained an unused substitute.
 The following season, during Liverpool's UEFA Youth League match against Spartak Moscow, Brewster was the victim of alleged racist comments from Spartak's captain, Leonid Mironov.
 An investigation into the incident was opened by UEFA after the match and Brewster later said in an interview with The Guardian that it had been the seventh such instance he had experienced, including once before against the same opposition.
 UEFA later ruled that there was insufficient evidence to take further action against Mironov.